 Kare Kare

-Kare-Kare with tender pork belly in creamy peanut sauce with vegetables.
+Pork Belly Kare-Kare with tender meat in creamy peanut sauce with vegetables.
 A delicious, hearty and thick stew that will warm your belly from the inside out!

 You might also like